Top 5 Accounting Tricks Every Small Business Owner Should Know

 Introduction

-Running a small business means wearing many hats.
-Accounting is one of the most important areas that decides whether your business grows or struggles.
-Simple accounting mistakes can cost money, reduce profits, and even cause compliance issues with the Australian Taxation Office (ATO).
 By following proven strategies, you can save time, stay compliant, and improve your bottom line.
-This guide outlines five essential accounting tricks every small business owner should apply.
+This guide outlines five essential accounting tricks every small business owner in Sydney should apply.

-Mastering the Art of Expense Tracking: Tools and Techniques
+1. Mastering the Art of Expense Tracking: Tools and Techniques

 Why Expense Tracking Matters